Does your cat need a new home?

 Steps to Find Your Cat a New Home

-Because our shelter is a ‘no-kill’ facility, we are in high demand.
-On average we receive over 100 requests for help each month.
-Our shelter is small and we can only accommodate approximately 6 new cats per month, depending on our rate of adoption.
-Please follow the steps below and you should be able to find your cat a new home without having to resort to a shelter situation.
-Although our shelter is very comfortable and home-like, it is still very stressful for any cat to live in a shelter environment.
-Do your cat a favour and take the time to advertise.
+As a no-kill facility, our shelter is in high demand.
+On average, we receive over 100 requests for help each month but due to our limited space, we can only accommodate approximately six new cats per month, depending on our adoption rate.
+To give your cat the best chance at a smooth transition, we encourage you to follow the steps below.
+With time, effort, and proper advertising, you can often find your cat a loving new home without resorting to a shelter.
+While our shelter provides a comfortable, home-like environment, any shelter setting can be stressful for a cat.
+Do your cat a favour – take the time to advertise and find them the home they deserve.

 Step 1 – Advertise